ndwarshuis/org-ml/README.md

 #### om-elem-build-item `(&key (bullet '-) checkbox counter tag post-blank &rest nodes)`

-Build a item element with `nodes` as contents.
+Build a item element with `nodes` as children.

 The following properties are settable:
 - `bullet`: a positive integer (for '1.'), a positive integer in a list (for '1)'), a '-', or a '+'